Discover more from Unacceptable Jessica

 The prion thing is not the same thing as the amyloid thing, but they may be more inter-linked that we think.
 I don’t know yet.
 Walnut brings up the concept of a ‘prioloid’ in his Substack.
 I don’t know what I think of this yet.
 The one thing I know is that prions aggregate due to their high beta sheet compostion and are histochemically and ultrastructurally identical to amyloid.

 If some of the peptides in the SARS-nCoV-2 spike protein are able to form amyloid plaques then we will need treatment for those affected.
-Even more horrifying, if the modified mRNA (that was codon-optimized) contains amyloidogenic peptides that are able to from amyloid plaques, then the people injected are in serious trouble and will need some sort of solution.
+Even more horrifying, if the modified mRNA (that was codon-optimized) contains amyloidogenic peptides that are able to form amyloid plaques, then the people injected are in serious trouble and will need some sort of solution.
 Well, a lot are dying now - the serious trouble has unfortunately passed for them.
 By the way, Sudden Adult Death Syndrome (SADS)?
 Really?

 I looked up some fibrinolytic agents because I was asked by an MD the other day what to suggest to help a patient of his with recent diagnosis of amyloid plaques in the brain.
 I had no idea what to say.
 One person suggested in the comments section of Walnut’s Substack that Lumbrokinase nattokinase is something to look at.
 But it might involve eating dirt and earth worms.14